neomilium/ovh-redirections/README.md

 ### Fetch

-Fetch redirections list with details, sort and group them then write them to a file.
+Fetch redirections list with details, sort and group them then write them to an hidden file `.example.com_ovh-redirections.yaml`. *This file should not be edited*

 ```
 ./ovh-redirections fetch
 ```

-*This file should not be edited*

 ### Checkout

-Copy previously fetched redirections file to a editable file named *example.com_ovh-redirections.yaml*
+Copy previously fetched redirections file to a editable file named `example.com_ovh-redirections.yaml`.

 ```
 ./ovh-redirections checkout